 - CALL THE POLICE!
 Seriously, this should always be the FIRST thing you do without exception.
 Even if you’re not sure if an actual crime has been committed.
 Chances are, you’re probably not a lawyer or cop.
 So call the police and let them figure out if any laws have been broken.
 That’s their job!
 Let them do it.
 Just file the police report, and get it on record ASAP.

-Remember the order: (1) POLICE, (2) press and then (3) bishop.
+Remember the order: (1) POLICE, then (2) bishop.
 It must always be in that order.
 The sole reason why this kind of corruption has gone on in the Church for so long is because victims have reported things in the wrong order.
 They went to the bishop first, who did nothing.
-Then years later, after it was too late to do anything, they finally went to the police.
-Only after they learned that nothing would be done, because the statute of limitations had expired, they went to the press.
+Then years later, after it was too late to do anything, they finally went to the police, but the statute of limitations had expired.
 By going in the wrong order, they were victimized twice.
 Don’t let that happen to you or your loved ones.
-If you want the abuse to STOP, then notify the right people in the right order: (1) POLICE, (2) press and then (3) bishop.
+If you want the abuse to STOP, then notify the right people in the right order: (1) POLICE, then (2) bishop.